YoussefVpm/Inverted_Pendulum/README.md

 <div align="center"><h1 align="center">SELF BALANCING INVERTED PENDULUM</h1></div>

 <i>This project involves designing and modelling of a Self balancing Inverted pendulum on cart using MATLAB/Simulink, Using a popular library called "SIMSCAPE".
-Inverted Pendulum is a system very known and used in Academia to teach Control Theory to have fundamental knowlegde.</i>
+Inverted Pendulum is a system very known and used in Academia to teach Control Theory to have fundamental knowlegde.
+As the nature of an inverted pendulum is nonlinear unstable system, many problems arises in order to control and stabilize it.
+This can be due to constraints including friction, cart rail limitation, saturated control signals.
+Problems then involved in most literature for an inverted pendulum system is swing up and stabilization</i>

 ---